Brief Sketches of the Five Major World Religions

 Symbols of the Five Major Wold Religions

-According to Paramahansa Yogananda, all religions serve the same purpose: to reunite the individual soul with the Supreme Soul or God.
+According to Paramahansa Yogananda, all religions serve the same purpose for humanity: to reunite the individual soul with the Supreme Soul or God.
 The differences that seem to split religions from one another result from the use of different metaphors that portray concepts.
 Also use of different names for the Supreme Deity causes confusion; for example, Allah, Divine Mother, Ultimate Reality, Supreme Intelligence, Emptiness, Absolute, and Over-Soul represent some of the terms used to name the Unnameable.

 All of the five major world religions, Hinduism, Buddhism, Judaism, Christianity, and Islam have in common a basic faith, even though each religion describes the nature of their faith differently.
 They each have a prophet, or prophets, who interpret God's ways, and scripture in which the interpretation resides.
+Each major religions also has denominations or sects, for example Christianity's Catholicism and Protestantism and Hindu's Sikhism.

 Hinduism’s scripture is the Bhagavad-Gita, and major prophet is Krishna.
 However, Hinduism is probably the world’s oldest religion, and, therefore, it also has other ancient scripture that was not written down for many centuries or perhaps millennia.
 These are called the Vedas.